 This one is definitely related to the last one, but I’m also referring to flexibility regarding time and location of your session.
 A lot of times, particularly in the spring, my clients and I will wait until just a day or two before or session to settle on a location.
 This is because many families are after spring blooms, and flowers are sooooo fickle (though this spring they’ve really stuck around for a LONG time!).
 I also don’t like to set a starting time in stone since weather can change at the last minute, and if it suddenly is looking like it’ll be an overcast day, I’ll want to start earlier.
-This is exactly what happened on the night of this session!

 You’re Not Afraid To Get a Little Messy